pipegalera/translate_vimeo_videos/readme.md

 # Generate English Captations from Vimeo video

-Simple script that inputs 2 `mp4` videos (audio, video) in *any language* and generate a single video with english generated subtitles.
+Simple script that inputs 2 `mp4` videos (audio, video) in *any language* and outputs a single video with english generated subtitles.

 ![sample](images/script.png)